 Building good digital products is a combination of being innovative and following tested mobile app development methods.
-A proof of concept (POC), prototype, and minimum viable product (MVP) help test a product idea before you make a significant investment.
+A proof of concept (POC), prototype, and minimum viable product (MVP) help test a product idea before you spend funds on product development.

 Proof of concept — A POC is a method of validating assumptions with target users and checking if your idea is feasible technically.